May 28, 2023

 As part of our worship and fellowship together, we pray over specific local churches, schools, missionary partners, and unreached people groups.
 This week, you can join us in praying for:

-Pray for the leadership, students, and faculty as they continue in their spring semester classes.
+Pray for the leadership, students, and faculty as they enter summer break.

-Unreached People Group: The Ghosi People of India
+Unreached People Group: The Hausa People of Africa

 How to use this guide